Docker Images🔗

 Since downgrading is not supported, it is recommended to backup your database before upgrading.
 Should something not work as expected, restore the database backup and go back to the previous version.

-The latest release is always tagged with latest
+The latest release is always tagged with latest.
+Should you use this

 tag, then run these commands to upgrade to newer images: